shapeshed/jekyll.shapeshed.com/about/index.md

 ---
 I'm George Ornbo, a web developer with 8 years experience.
 I work at [pebble {code}][1] in London, UK.

-I'm currently authoring [Sam's Teach Yourself Node.js in 24 Hours][4], a beginner's book on Node.js.
+I'm the author of [Sam's Teach Yourself Node.js in 24 Hours][4], a beginner's book on Node.js.

 If you would like to get in touch please email hello at shapeshed dot com.